-We encouraged people to come early, as we sell out fast on some items.
+We encourage people to come early, as we sell out fast on some items.

 2023 Rhubarb Festival Thanks